 The mower deck gearbox seals should be inspected every 25 hours for evidence of oil leaking; particularly the lower oil seal on the blade drive gearbox.
 This seal is protected by the trash guard on the blade hub and seal protector plate on the housing, but is still vulnerable to seal damage due to operating in an adverse environment.
-The mower blade must be removed for inspection of the seal, so it is recommended to inspect the gearbox seals when blades are removed for sharpening.
-If an oil leak is noted, the seal should be replaced and the gearbox assembly relubricated.
-Refer to Mower Deck Gearbox Lubrication in this section.
+The mower blade must be removed for inspection of the seal, so it is recommended to inspect the gearbox blades are removed when sharpening.
+If an oil leak is noted, the seal should be replaced and the gearbox assembly relubricat-Refer to LUBRICATION for Mower Deck Gearbox Lubrication in this section.